crhansbury/vopmembership/README.md

 The PyCoach.
 "How to Hide Passwords and Secret Keys in Your Python Scripts." https://medium.com/geekculture/how-to-hide-passwords-and-secret-keys-in-your-python-scripts-a8904d5560ec.
 2022, May 26.

-Unkonwn.
 "5 Examples of Write/Append Data to Excel Using openpyxl". https://www.excel-learn.com/append-data-openpyxl/#:~:text=For%20appending%20at%20the%20end,with%20our%20sample%20excel%20file.

 OpenAI.
 ChatGPT. https://openai.com.
 2023.

 Grupetta, Stephen.
 "Using Python Optional Arguments When Defining Functions. https://realpython.com/python-optional-arguments/.
 2021, Aug 30.

 "How to get current date and time in Python?" https://www.programiz.com/python-programming/datetime/current-datetime#:~:text=If%20we%20need%20to%20get,class%20of%20the%20datetime%20module.&text=Here%2C%20we%20have%20used%20datetime,and%20time%20in%20another%20format.

+"Git Ignore and .gitignore". https://www.w3schools.com/git/git_ignore.asp?remote=github.